Yoga Posture Basics :: Savasana / Corpse Pose with modifications

 Savasana Pose

-Remember this is a really important pose.
+Remember, this is a really important pose.
 Give yourself enough time to really sink in!

-Mindful Yin Yoga Foundations Teacher Training
+Mindful Yin Yoga Foundations Online Training

 Share This Post: